Welcome to the Board’s User Portal

 Step 1: Create a Login

-• Sign in with: Gmail, Apple, Microsoft, or LinkedIn credentials (this is the easiest, quickest way)
+• Sign in with Google, Apple, Microsoft, or LinkedIn credentials (this is the easiest, quickest way)

 • Create a custom username and password

-An instructional video is available to help users create a custom username and password.
+An instructional video is available to help users create a custom username and password or connect to the portal using their Google, Apple, Microsoft, or LinkedIn credentials.

 Step 2: Link to Information or Create a Record

-Once logged in, users will be prompted to enter personal information to either link to an existing Board record or create a new one.
+Once login credentials are established, users will be prompted to enter personal information to either link to an existing Board record or create a new one.
 It’s important to select the correct option to avoid creating duplicate accounts or encountering error messages.

 Option 1: Established Users